-During this hands-on degree, you'll cover a broad general knowledge of IT and then focus on an area that interests you most (software development; IT infrastructure and operations; network engineering; and alternative digital platforms).
+During this hands-on degree, you'll cover a broad general knowledge of IT, then focus on an area that interests you most (software development, IT infrastructure and operations, network engineering, or alternative digital platforms).
 Through a series of projects, you'll gain industry-relevant techniques so you can hit the ground running.

-Courses include Game Development, Automation and Robots, Mobile App Development; UX Engineering, AI and Data Science, the Internet of Things and Cloud Development.
-Plus, you can even do a course from another programme!
+Courses include Game Development, Automation and Robots, Mobile App Development, UX Engineering, Al and Data Science, the Internet of Things and Cloud Development.
+Plus, you can even do a course from another programme.

-- NCEA Level 3: 14 credits in three approved subjects at Level 3 or above, 10 Level 2 or above literacy credits (5 reading, 5 writing) and 10 numeracy credits at Level 1 or above, or New Zealand Certificate in Information Technology Essentials (Level 4) (or equivalent). - Discretionary entry may be given to applicants over 20 who do not hold the above requirements (you will need to undertake an interview). - Possible interview at time of selection. - IELTS 6.0 (no band score lower than 5.5) from one test completed in the last two years, or equivalent.
+- NCEA Level 3: 14 credits in three approved subjects at Level 3 or above, 10 Level 2 or above Literacy credits (5 reading, 5 writing) and 10 Numeracy credits at Level 1 or above, or New Zealand Certificate in Information Technology Essentials (Level 4) (or equivalent). - Discretionary entry may be given to applicants over 20 who do not hold the above requirements (you will need to undertake an interview). - Possible interview at time of selection. - IELTS 6.0 (no band score lower than 5.5) from one test completed in the last two years, or equivalent.

-See the NZQA website for any Covid-19 adjustments to entry requirements for 2023.
+See the NZQA website for any Covid-19 adjustments to entry requirements for 2024.